66 important questions and answers - Bandera County Courier

 This is also related with the viral load in the upper pharynx: The pathogens can multiply in this area without the person having to feel particularly sick.
 In Sars, the virus multiplication took place primarily in deep lung areas.
 The immune system is much more active there, and those affected therefore felt really sick, were diagnosed more quickly and could be isolated.

-The above properties of Covid – 19 make it almost impossible to contain the disease in the way Sars has succeeded, namely by isolating it of sick people.
+The above properties of Covid – 19 make it almost impossible to contain the disease in the way that Sars has managed to do, namely by isolating the sick.
 Still, this strategy plays an important role in containing outbreaks.
 In Wuhan, for example, the apparently declining number of new infections is also attributed to this.

 48. Why are you trying to curb the spread at all?